-Mortgage Loans Made to Certain Borrowers May Present a Greater Risk than others, which may increase the risk of these borrowers not making timely payments.
+Mortgage Loans Made to Certain Borrowers May Present a Greater Risk

+Credit Events and Modification Events on certain Reference Obligations may be higher as a result of the related borrowers' circumstances.
+Borrowers of certain Reference Obligations may have less steady or predictable income than others, which may increase the risk of these borrowers not making timely payments.
 Further, borrowers who are significantly increasing their housing payments or are relying on income from non-borrower household members as a compensating factor to allow for a greater debt-to-income ratio under the HomeReady® program may have difficulties adjusting to their new housing debt even though their debt-to-income ratios may be within guidelines.
 These home buyers may present a greater risk of default as a result of their circumstances.
 Additionally, starting in August 2017, loans underwritten through Desktop Underwriter® have a maximum allowable DTI of 50% (based on the overall risk assessment of the loan) with no requirement for compensating factors.
 The removal of this requirement has contributed to an increase in 50% DTI loans in Fannie Mae's portfolio.
 Investors should consider that a higher number of borrowers and loans described above may result in increased Credit Events and Modification Events (as well as increased severity of realized losses with respect thereto).